mintyfly/kevonc.github.io/_posts/2016-05-02-7-life-mottos-i-live-by.md

 tags: [lessons, advice]
 ---

-There are so many life mottos out there from all these famous people; for me, I believe everyone has his/her own set of life mottos and it is worth taking note of so we can remind ourselves from time to time.
+There are so many life mottos out there from all these famous people; for me, I believe everyone should have a personal set of life mottos and it is worth writing them down so we can remind ourselves from time to time.

 From reflecting my early career, these are the 7 ones that shape me into who I am.